arborchat/arborchat/specifications/forest.md

 - **Content Type**: an 8-bit unsigned integer representing a particular content structure (analagous to a MIME type).
 Valid values are:
   - 0: binary, unknown
   - 1: UTF8 text
-  - 2: JSON
+  - 2: TWIG (a simple key-value format described later in this document).
 - **Key Type**: an 8-bit unsigned integer representing kind of public key.
 Valid values are:
-  - 1: OpenPGP Public Key
+  - 1: OpenPGP RSA Public Key
 - **Signature Type**: an 8-bit unsigned integer representing a kind of cryptographic signature.
 Valid values are:
-  - 1: OpenPGP binary signature
+  - 1: OpenPGP RSA binary signature
 - **Content Length**: an unsigned 16-bit integer representing how many bytes are in another field.
 - **Hash Descriptor**: A Hash Type followed by a Content Length.
 The Content Length specifies how many bytes the hash digest output should be.
 These two pieces of data fully specify the hash procedure needed to construct a given hash.
 - **Tree Depth**: an unsigned 32-bit integer indicating how many levels beneath the root of a particular tree a given node is.